• Log in

 sendgrid-integrations

-But where SendGrid differentiates itself is in the technical depth — you get device breakdown, geographic engagement patterns, and ISP-level deliverability insights that help diagnose delivery problems.
+But where SendGrid differentiates itself is in technical depth.
+Device breakdown, geographic engagement patterns, and ISP-level deliverability insights are some of the notable features that help diagnose delivery problems.
+You can also connect with Google Analytics for richer tracking, making optimization more precise.

 sendgrid-reports

-Support quality can make or break your experience with any email platform, and SendGrid takes a tiered approach that reflects its focus on paying customers.
+Support quality can make or break your experience with any email platform, and SendGrid takes a rather convoluted approach that reflects its focus on paying customers.

 Free Trial